When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Experimental Details

 \paragraph{Stochastic environments.} We implement stochastic environments by sticky actions.
 That is, when the agent selects an action to the environment, the action might be repeated with probability $25\%$, up to a maximum of $4$ repeats.

 \paragraph{Generating candidate policies.} To generate a set of candidate policies, we run CQL with different hyperparameter configurations on a batch of data with $300$ episodes collected with an $\varepsilon$-greedy policy with respect to a trained policy where $\varepsilon=0.4$.
-The hyperparameter configuration includes: \begin{itemize} \item Learning rate $\in\{0.001, 0.0003, 0.0001\}$ \item Network hidden layer size $\in\{128,256,512\}$ \item Regularization coefficient $\in\{1.0,0.1,0.01,0.001,0.0\}$ \item Iterations of CQL $\in\{100,200\}$ \end{itemize} As a result, we have $90$ candidate policies.
+The hyperparameter configurations include: \begin{itemize} \item Learning rate $\in\{0.001, 0.0003, 0.0001\}$ \item Network hidden layer size $\in\{128,256,512\}$ \item Regularization coefficient $\in\{1.0,0.1,0.01,0.001,0.0\}$ \item Iterations of CQL $\in\{100,200\}$ \end{itemize} As a result, we have $90$ candidate policies.

-\paragraph{Generating data for OPS.} To generate data for offline policy selection, we use three different data distributions: (a) a data distribution collected by running the mixture of all candidate policies.
+\paragraph{Generating data for OPS} To generate data for offline policy selection, we use two different data distributions. (a) a data distribution collected by running a mixture of all candidate policies.
 As a result, the data distribution covers all candidate policies well; and (b) a data distribution collected by running the mixture of all candidate policies and an $\varepsilon$-greedy optimal policy that provides more diverse trajectories than (a).

 \paragraph{Randomness across multiple runs.} To perform experiments with multiple runs, we fix the offline data and the candidate policies and only resample the offline data for OPS.
 This better reflects the theoretical result that the randomness is from resampling the data for an OPS algorithm.
 In our experiments, we use $10$ runs and report the average regret with one standard error.
 Since the variability across runs is not large, we find using $10$ runs is enough.